sandervandevelde/uwp-iot-device/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-device-three.png)

-11. The nessesary Nuget libraries are added and eventualy you will be directed to [https://github.com/Azure/azure-iot-hub-vs-cs/wiki/C%23-Usage](https://github.com/Azure/azure-iot-hub-vs-cs/wiki/C%23-Usage) for more information
+11. The necessary Nuget libraries are added and eventually you will be directed to [https://github.com/Azure/azure-iot-hub-vs-cs/wiki/C%23-Usage](https://github.com/Azure/azure-iot-hub-vs-cs/wiki/C%23-Usage) for more information
 12. In the Solution Explorer of Visual Studio a new file named 'AzureIoTHub.cs' is added.
 This provides all logic to connect to the IoT Hub

     ![alt tag](img/UwpToIotHub/vs-iot-hub-singleton.png)